olifrost/olifrost.github.io/_posts/2019-10-13-refer-a-friend.md

 ---
 layout: site
 title: Get £15 when you refer me a friend
-description: If you're looking for a friend there's never been a better time to choose Oli Frost.
+description: Looking for a friend?
+There's never been a better time to choose Oli Frost.
 strapline: If we become friends, you both get rewarded.
 videos: nBfc_vfKKvc
 image: /blog/refer/refer-thumb.jpg